autistic-symposium/autistic-cypherpunk-toolkit/README.md

 ### Sharding

 *If the Ethereum nodes become too expensive to run, the network will be more susceptible to centralization.
-A solution is to split of the entire Ethereum network into multiple portions.
+A solution is to split the entire Ethereum network into multiple portions.
 Each shard would contain its own independent state, meaning a unique set of account balances and smart contracts.*

 ### Ethereum 2.0 (Serenity)